What's next for Snaizeholme?

 Tree planting

-We're planning to create one of the largest new native woodlands in England here at Snaizeholme.
+With a tree cover of less than 5%, the landscape here is crying out for more trees.
+We're planning to plant almost 291 hectares (719 acres) with native tree saplings, creating one of the largest new native woodlands in England.
 It will join riverside pasture, wooded valley sides, peat bogs and limestone pavement to form a diverse mix of wildlife-rich habitats.

 Peatland

-Snaizeholme has more than 250 acres of upland peat bog, which should act as a huge sponge to absorb rainfall and slow the flow of floodwater down the valley and into the River Ure.
-But at the moment it is scored by drainage channels, allowing soil to erode, streams to fill rapidly, and drying everything out, putting the species that rely on it under pressure.
-We'll look to restore this important peatland to a healthy state.
+Snaizeholme has more than 270 acres of upland peat bog, which should act as a huge sponge to absorb rainfall and slow the flow of flood water down the valley and into the River Ure.
+At the moment it is scored by drainage channels, causing the soil to erode and streams to fill rapidly, drying everything out.
+This puts the species that live there under pressure.
+We'll restore this important peatland to a healthy state.

 Slowing the flow